courseworks/AUT_BP_2024_Fall_HW2/README.md

 2. **Odd vs. Even Sizes**: Ensure that the spiral pattern works for both odd and even values of `n`.
 Odd dimensions will have a single center point, while even dimensions will not.

-3. **Non-positive or Non-integer Input**: Ensure the program handles cases where the input is not a positive integer.
-If the user enters zero, a negative number, or a non-integer, the program should display an error message or prompt for valid input again.

-4. **Formatting for Larger Numbers**: As `n` increases, the values in the matrix will grow.
+3. **Formatting for Larger Numbers**: As `n` increases, the values in the matrix will grow.
 The program should format the output properly to maintain alignment, especially with larger numbers (e.g., `n = 10` will produce values up to 100).

-5. **Out-of-Bounds Indexing**: When implementing the spiral logic, care should be taken to avoid indexing outside the bounds of the array.
+4. **Out-of-Bounds Indexing**: When implementing the spiral logic, care should be taken to avoid indexing outside the bounds of the array.
 Ensure each move respects the current boundaries of the matrix, which shrink as the spiral progresses inward.

 ---